 Just 17 minutes driving from the city, Prospect Hill offers great sledding hills and a great view of Boston.
 Fun fact: this hill is reportedly where George Washington himself raised the first American flag into the air.
 Make sure to keep pets on a leash though and be cautious as coyotes do inhabit this park.

 4. Larz Anderson Park, Brookline

 Larz Anderson Park has hills of all shapes, sizes, and inclines, so it’s no wonder that it’s one of the most popular sledding spots in the city.
 If you don’t mind the crowds, this is the ultimate sledding location.

-5. Thomas Park, Southie
+5. Thomas Park, Dorchester Heights

 Thomas Park is at the highest point of the neighborhood, and it offers awesome views of Downtown and the harbor.
-With slopes like this, you’ll be sure to see some great sledding here when it snows.
+With slopes like this, you’ll be sure to enjoy some great sledding here when it snows.